The game-changing design made to go unnoticed

 Vignelli chooses it for the American Airlines logo, which will remain untouched until 2013 -- one of the most enduring corporate identities of the 20th Century.
 It ends up -- sometimes with minor variations -- in countless company logos including those of BMW, Crate&Barrel, Fendi, Jeep, Kawasaki, Knoll, Lufthansa, Mattel, Nestlé, Panasonic, Scotch, Skype, Target, Texaco, Tupperware, and Verizon.
 NASA paints it on the side of the Space Shuttle.
 The US government redesigned its tax forms with it.

-In 1984, Steve Jobs puts it in the Macintosh: "This was a key move. if Apple didn't use it, Helvetica would have remained a designer's preference, same as Times New Roman.
+In 1984, Steve Jobs puts it in the Macintosh: "This was a key move.
+If Apple didn't use it, Helvetica would have remained a designer's preference, same as Times New Roman.
 Instead, it becomes the default sans serif when sans serif fonts are becoming popular among the populous and not just avant-garde designers," said Shaw.

 Finally, in 1989, Vignelli and Noorda adopt it for the New York Subway system signage, moving on from Standard.